 To sum it up, I'm quite happy that somebody provided a clean implementation of the scrobbler plugin.
 But anyway, I would be more happy to also find a decent treatment of audio streams in the new scrobbler plugin.
 Maybe we can use this as a starting point for further discussion.

-#1 Updated by Luís Picciochi over 5 years ago
+#1 Updated by Luís Picciochi about 9 years ago

 This is a known regression, as stated in #189.